Si-plus-plus/ai-generated-stock-chart/README.md

 - tensorflow-cpu 2.6.0
 - sklearn 0.24.2

+Other Resources
-Dataset from Stocknet Dataset by Yumoxu
+- Dataset from <a href="https://github.com/yumoxu/stocknet-dataset/tree/master/price/raw">Stocknet Dataset by Yumoxu</a><br>
-Layout heavily modified from Start Bootstrap SB Admin Price Chart modified from Realtime Emulation by yozeu6k1 Counter Button modified from Buttons minus and plus in input by davidsantanacosta Gaussian Distribution randomizer from JavaScript Math.random Normal distribution (Gaussian bell curve)?
+- Layout heavily modified from <a href="https://startbootstrap.com/template/sb-admin">Start Bootstrap SB Admin</a><br>
+- Price Chart modified from <a href="https://jsfiddle.net/TradingView/yozeu6k1/">Realtime Emulation by yozeu6k1</a><br>
+ - Counter Button modified from <a href="https://bootsnipp.com/snippets/dGWP">Buttons minus and plus in input by davidsantanacosta</a><br>
+- Gaussian Distribution randomizer from <a href="https://newbedev.com/javascript-math-random-normal-distribution-gaussian-bell-curve">JavaScript Math.random Normal distribution (Gaussian bell curve)?</a><br>